-- 1. Occupancy of accessory dwelling shall be limited to a household that includes at least one (1) member who is physically disabled or elderly, or who meets the low-income standards specified in affordable housing as defined in Article 3. - A maximum of one (1) dwelling may be permitted as an accessory use to a principal singlefamily dwelling unit.
+- 1. Occupancy of accessory dwelling shall be limited to a household that includes at least one (1) member who is physically disabled or elderly, or who meets the low-income standards specified in affordable housing as defined in Article 3. - 2.
+A maximum of one (1) dwelling unit may be permitted as an accessory use to a principal single-family dwelling unit.
 The accessory dwelling may be attached to the principal dwelling unit or freestanding. - 3.
-The accessory dwelling shall not exceed 800 square feet gross floor area, except when located on a lot that is at least one (1) acre in size, in which case the dwelling shall not exceed 1,000 square feet gross floor area.
-An administrative variance of up to ten (10%) percent of the gross floor area of the accessory dwelling may be granted by the PZB Director providing that all other zoning district and subarea regulations are met. - 4.
+The accessory dwelling shall not exceed 800 square feet gross floor area, except when located on a lot that is at least one (1) acre in size, in which case, the dwelling shall not exceed 1,000 square feet gross floor area. - 4.
 No accessory dwelling shall contain more than one (1) bedroom. - 5.
-The accessory dwelling shall be constructed of materials equivalent to either the principal dwelling unit or other permanent accessory structure on the lot, if such materials comply with all other applicable standards of the building code. - 6.
+The accessory dwellings shall be constructed of materials equivalent to either the principal dwelling unit or other permanent accessory structures on the lot, if such materials comply with all other applicable standards of the building code. - 6.
 The accessory dwelling shall be compatible in character and subordinate in size to the principal dwelling unit. - 7.
-The accessory dwelling shall comply with the minimum yard setbacks applicable to the principal single-family dwelling unit. - 8.
-The accessory dwelling shall remain accessory to and under the same ownership as the principal single-family dwelling unit and shall not be subdivided, sold as a condominium, or rented in any capacity.

-B. Airplane Landing Strip, Accessory:
+The accessory dwelling shall comply with the minimum setbacks applicable to the principal single-family dwelling unit. - 8.
+The accessory dwelling shall remain accessory to, and under the same ownership as, the principal single-family dwelling unit and shall not be subdivided, sold as a condominium, or rented in any capacity. - B. Airplane Landing Strip, Accessory: